wp-plugins/simple-term-meta/readme.txt

 New functions include `add_term_meta`, `delete_term_meta`, `get_term_meta`, `update_term_meta`, `get_term_custom`, `get_term_custom_keys`, `get_term_custom_values`, and more.

-The functions work just like their post meta counter parts (add_post_meta, et al) – just substitute the post_id with the term_id.
+The functions work just like their post meta counter parts (add_post_meta, et al) - just substitute the post_id with the term_id.
 Should work with any taxonomy!
 Take a look inside `simple-term-meta.php` for more complete function documentation.

 Check out `edit_category_custom_fields`, `(taxonomy-name)_edit_form` and other, similar action hooks built into WordPress to start adding your own custom fields to terms using this plug-in!

-Because it’s difficult to test this plug-in with all types of custom taxonomies, I’m considering this a “beta” – in the Google sense – or pre-1.0 release.
+Because it's difficult to test this plug-in with all types of custom taxonomies, I'm considering this a "beta" - in the Google sense - or pre-1.0 release.

 == Installation ==